 THE CHARGE OF THE LIGHT BRIGADE made a huge impression on me as a little boy.
-That guy doing all the good stuff was really cool (he was).
+That guy doing all the fightin’ stuff was really cool (he was).
 The attack on the fort was neato (it was).
 The mushy love-stuff was dopey (it was).
 And that big charge at the end was totally boss (it was).
 All those child-wise summations of this 1936 classic hold up sixty years later, 83 years since the blithely inaccurate rouser wowed audiences.
 Alas, today, knowing the actual history of the infamous debacle, one’s jaw drops at the screenplay’s absence of reality and conscience takes a bruising as you flinch at the wholesale animal abuse.
 “Bring on the Empty Horses”. *

 Hollywood in the 30s fawned over England and the British Empire (enjoy that never-setting Sun while you can, chaps), and the brothers Warner put their two hot new stars from Captain Blood together, assigned warhorse Michael Curtiz to direct and spent something like $1,330,000 (a lot of moola then) to make a stirring action epic that’s only link to the real event was the fact of charge itself.
-Using Tennyson’s poem—which generations of students had dutifully memorized—as a heroic springboard, Michael Jacoby’s story fabricates like a President caught lying on tape, and his screenplay with Rowland Leigh leaves History bleeding on the field.
+Using Tennyson’s poem—which generations of students had dutifully memorized—as a heroic springboard, Michael Jacoby’s story fabricates like a President caught lying on tape, and the screenplay he wrote with Rowland Leigh leaves History bleeding on the field.

 “Well, I’ll finish my drink.
 I have a cowardly aversion to meeting reptiles socially ’til I’ve had at least one sherry and bitters.”